Chin Augmentation Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 How is chin augmentation surgery performed?
 What happens during a chin augmentation procedure?

 While these implants can be placed through an incision made in the mouth, Dr. Richardson and Dr. Cain typically perform the procedure through a small incision under the chin that hides in a natural skin crease.
 This minimizes risks such as infection or nerve injury that can come with placing the implant from an incision inside the mouth.
 A small pocket is created along the bony portion of the chin, and the implant is carefully placed in the appropriate position to augment the shape of the chin.
-If necessary, the implant can be sculpted to give the best result for each individual patient.
+If necessary, the implant can be sculpted to give the best result for each patient.
 The skin and soft tissue are then closed over the implant, and a compression dressing is applied to help prevent any complications such as fluid collection after surgery.
 The procedure typically takes less than an hour and is performed on an outpatient basis.

 Is chin augmentation painful?